Peak District

 Did You Know?

-- •The name is believed to derive from the Old Norse personal name Gunnr, hinting at the historical Viking influence within the Staffordshire Moorlands.
+- •The name is thought to derive from the Old Norse 'gunnr', meaning battle, or perhaps the Viking personal name 'Gunnar', reflecting the historical Norse influence along the Staffordshire and Cheshire borders.